-These red beet pickled eggs come from the Pennsylvania Dutch.
+These red beet pickled eggs come from Pennsylvania Dutch Country.
 It's an easy recipe that pickles both the eggs and the beets.
-Use in salads or simply as a snack.
+A great addition to salads, or you can enjoy them as a healthy snack.

 My husband grew up in central Pennsylvania in the town of York, not far from Pennsylvania Dutch Country, where some Amish communities still reside today.
 When I first visited the area with him many years ago, I was treated to some amazing food.

 Never mind the fact that his mother was an amazing cook and his dad a chef, the local cuisine had a few culinary dishes that I had never tasted.
-One in particular that he likes to make is pickled red beet eggs.
+One in particular that he likes to make to this day is pickled red beet eggs.
+He makes them all the time, but they are especially good to make after Easter when you have lots of dyed leftover hard boiled eggs.

-They are hard-boiled eggs that are pickled with a warm spicy mix of spices with cooked fresh red beets.
-The beet juice mixture creates beautiful bright pink/red color in the egg whites while the yolk stays a nice golden yellow.
+Red beet pickled eggs are hard-boiled eggs that are pickled with a warm mix of spices, with cooked fresh red beets.
+The beet juice mixture creates a beautiful, bright pink/red color of the egg whites while the yolk stays a nice golden yellow.

-In this recipe both the fresh beets and the eggs are pickled.
+In this recipe, both the fresh beets and the eggs are pickled.
 It's different from a traditional dill pickle flavor and not like a sweet pickle.
-This recipe uses spices such as cinnamon and clove for a spicy mix that's different from anything I've had before.
+This recipe uses spices such as cinnamon and clove for an interesting taste that's different from anything I've had before.

 How to Eat the Pickled Beet and Eggs